 - Sets, repetitions and rest periods: a balance that reflects the demands of the sport in prolonged efforts or high number of intense repetitions.

 There are three great methods of training.
-We want to present you with three types of training.
+We want to present you three types of training.
 All of them have their justification and are oriented towards different types of sport.

 1) Moderate resistance, many repetitions in the gym